-Designing adventures specifically for middle schoolers
+Designing summer programs specifically for middle schoolers

 Summer break offers time away from the traditional classroom setting, opening doors for students to try something extraordinary.
 At Broadreach, we encourage younger teens to develop growth and discovery mindsets through exploration of accessible locations around the world.

 “I’ve learned so much about our oceans, wildlife, culture and myself!
 I’ve become more responsible and aware of my surroundings!” – Olivia, middle school alumna